yandex-cloud/docs/en/message-queue/api-ref/queue/CreateQueue.md

 By default, a standard queue is created.
 To create a [FIFO queue](../../concepts/queue.md#fifo-queues), use the `FifoQueue` parameter.

-> [!NOTE]
->
+{% note info %}

-> You cannot change the type of a created queue from standard to FIFO.
+You cannot change the type of a created queue from standard to FIFO.
 To change the type, either create a new queue, or delete the old one and re-create it as a FIFO queue.

+{% endnote %}

 If a queue is re-created with the same name, it will be assigned a new `QueueUrl` different from the old one.